Following the devastating Battle of

 - People who have only seen the movies may find the "Elemental Nature" style of lightsabers from Savi's Workshop to be unusual, but there are precedents for it.
 The Wookiee padawan Gungi used a Brylark wood grip when building his lightsaber in Star Wars: The Clone Wars, and Tenel Ka's lightsabers had rancor tooth pommels in the old Expanded Universe .

-- For his appearance in Rise of the Resistance, Finn has his hair grown out slightly compared to The Force Awakens and The Last Jedi, into the same style he will sport in The Rise of Skywalker.
+- For his appearance in Rise of the Resistance, Finn has his hair grown out slightly compared to The Force Awakens and The Last Jedi, into the same style he ended up using in The Rise of Skywalker.

 - Creator Cameo: Lucasfilm Story Group member Pablo Hidalgo cameos as one of the HoloNet stars you can hear at the park.